Land of the Lost (1991 TV series): Scarface

 A Tyrannosaurus, whom the Porters named Scarface (this series' reboot of 1970s' Grumpy) lives in the area.
 He has a scar through his right eye, hence his name, which is a lasting testament to his aggressive nature.
 Scarface is blind in his right eye because of the scar, leaving him able to see only through his left eye (an advantage to his prey).
 Scarface is one of the Porters' worst threats, as he could take down their treehouse and has tried to before.

 Because of his violent nature, Scarface is an enemy to everybody in the series, including the Sleestaks.
 When Cy arrived, it was thought that he killed Scarface in their fight, but it was eventually revealed that Scarface was simply unconscious and used mud to heal himself.
 Also, upon being hit by a "light gun" found by Kevin and Stink in old Sleestak ruins, Scarface quickly recovered.

 Pakuni

 Pakuni are a tribe of hairy, humanoid primates native to the Land.
 In this series, their appearance is slightly different from the original 1974 series and 2009 movie.
-One Pakuni named Stink (portrayed by Bobby Porter) is a close friend to Christa and the Porter family.